-HS Projects developed a public art strategy and project brief.
-With such an iconic building it was critical to find an artist who could collaborate with architects Levitt Bernstein Associates and Patrick Hodgkinson to produce a work that relates to the architecture of the building.
+HS Projects developed the public art strategy and project brief for the re-development of The Brunswick Centre on behalf of Allied London.
+With such an iconic building it was critical to find an artist who could collaborate with the architects Levitt Bernstein Associates and Patrick Hodgkinson to produce a work that relates to the architecture of the building.

-The collaboration between artist and architect in the design of the public art has been supported by Camden Council and local residents.
-The outcome of their collaboration, a site specific, art and architecture approach, contributed greatly to the Brunswick’s successful regeneration both commercially and critically, including the receipt of a number of awards for regeneration and design in 2007.
+The collaboration between artist and architects in the design of the public art was supported by Camden Council and local residents.
+The outcome of their collaboration, a site specific art and architecture approach, contributed greatly to The Brunswick Centre’s successful regeneration both commercially and critically, including the receipt of a number of awards for regeneration and design in 2007.

 ‘Aquaduct’, 2003-6 encourages population of the central space and creates a ‘sense of place’ between the flights of flats on either side.
 The central line of the space, punctuated by large scale trees and cafe tables is marked by a series of stainless steel troughs channeling fast flowing water towards a large pool.
 These invented objects have the characteristics of something utilitarian, industrial, out-of-doors and man-made; they rest under their own weight, their surfaces unrefined.
 The steel is folded to reduce the need for welds making curves easy to lean over and a continuous structural ‘skin’ which gives it strength.